- 7/10-23/26 Film @

 - Starting 9/18/20 The Onyx, Nevada City, CA

-- Starting 9/18/20 The Lightbox Film Center, Philadelphia, PA
+- Starting 9/18/20 The Lightbox Film Center, Philadelphia,

 - Starting 9/22/20 a/perture cinema, Winston-Salem, NC